FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 ## Optimistic locking mechanism

-Race condition between transactions that are committed in parallel and contain changes of same nodes (uniconfig, unistore, snapshot, or template nodes) is solved using optimistic locking mechanism.
-Configuration of same node can be modified in parallel from 2 transactions, however only the first committed transaction will succeed.
-Commit of the second transaction will fail.
+Race conditions between transactions that are committed in parallel and contain changes to the same nodes (uniconfig, unistore, snapshot or template nodes) are solved using the optimistic locking mechanism.
+The configuration of a node can be modified in parallel from two transactions, but only the first committed transaction will succeed.
+The commit for the second transaction will fail.

-UniConfig uses 2 different techniques for detection of conflicts during commit or checked-commit operation:
+UniConfig uses two different techniques to detect conflicts during commit or checked-commit operations:

-1. Comparison of configuration fingerprints - Fingerprint value is updated for altered node at the end of the commit operation - at the beginning of commit operation, UniConfig compares the value of actual fingerprint in database with value of fingerprint read before the first CRUD operation done in the transaction and the last synced fingerprint (updated after execution of sync-from-network RPC).
-If actual fingerprint from database equals to fingerprint read before the first CRUD operation or the last synced fingerprint, then commit operation can continue.
-Otherwise, error is returned without touching any devices on network.
+1. **Comparing configuration fingerprints** - The fingerprint value for an altered node is updated at the end of the commit operation.
+At the beginning of a commit operation, UniConfig compares the value of the actual fingerprint in the database with the value of the fingerprint read before the first CRUD operation done in the transaction and the last synced fingerprint (updated after execution of the **sync-from-network RPC**).
+If the actual fingerprint in the database is equal to the fingerprint read before the first CRUD operation or the last synced fingerprint, the commit operation can continue.
+Otherwise, an error is returned without touching any devices in the network.

-2. Per-node advisory locks - Comparison of configuration fingerprints are reliable if transactions are committed one after another.
-However, such serialization cannot be achieved in the clustered environment because UniConfig instances are not coordinated.
-If 2 transactions are committed at the same time and both assume that configuration fingerprints haven't been updated by other transaction, both transactions may start to push changes to network devices at the same time.
-To prevent occurrences of this scenario, UniConfig locks node in the PostgresSQL database using transaction-level advisory locks at the beginning of commit operation.
-If other transaction tries to lock the same node, this attempt will fail, and second transaction will not enter critical section - rather it will fail.
-Locks are automatically released at the end of the transaction (commit RPC closes transaction).
+2. **Per-node advisory locks** - Comparison of configuration fingerprints is reliable if transactions are committed one after another.
+However, such serialization cannot be achieved in the clustered environment as UniConfig instances are not coordinated.
+If two transactions are committed at the same time and both assume that configuration fingerprints haven't been updated by another transaction, both transactions may start to push changes to network devices simultaneously.
+To prevent this scenario, UniConfig locks the node in the PostgresSQL database using transaction-level advisory locks at the beginning of the commit operation.
+If another transaction tries to lock the same node, its attempt will fail, and the second transaction cannot enter the critical section but will fail.
+Locks are automatically released at the end of the transaction (**commit RPC** closes the transaction).

 All possible scenarios are captured in the following diagrams.